 I) The case of the US

 Album sales in the US are being posted in two distinct formats.
-The first one are sales as we used to know with download and physical sales at retail of the album combined, this is often named ‘pure album sales’.
+The first are sales as we used to know them with download and physical sales at retail of the album combined, this is often named ‘pure album sales’.
 The second figure posted by Billboard is the SPS, Sales Plus Streaming figure, which encapsulates pure album sales, 1/10 of download sales of all the album songs plus 1/1500 of streaming achieved by those same songs.